continuedev/continue/docs/docs/customization.md

 Continue will automatically prompt you for your Anthropic API key, which must have access to Claude 2.
 You can request early access [here](https://www.anthropic.com/earlyaccess).

+### Run Llama-2 locally with Ollama

+[Ollama](https://ollama.ai/) is a Mac application that makes it easy to locally run open-source models, including Llama-2.
+Download the app from the website, and it will walk you through setup in a couple of minutes.
+You can also read more in their [README](https://github.com/jmorganca/ollama).
+Configure Continue by importing `from continuedev.libs.llm.ollama import Ollama` and setting `default=Ollama(model="llama-2")`.

 ### Local models with ggml

 See our [5 minute quickstart](https://github.com/continuedev/ggml-server-example) to run any model locally with ggml.
 While these models don't yet perform as well, they are free, entirely private, and run offline.